viruscoding/Qt-Advanced-Docking-System/doc/user-guide.md

 ![AutoHideOpenOnDragHover](cfg_flag_AutoHideOpenOnDragHover.gif)

 Said dock must be set to accept drops to hide when cursor leaves its scope.
+See `AutoHideDragNDropExample` for more details.

 ## DockWidget Feature Flags